Eebbu/Easty/items/report.md

 * * Users can see the location(GPS system) of the people who posted.
 This will allow them to find something that is close to their place or they will have an idea of where to get this food from.

-*List all the use cases in text descriptions or create use case diagrams.
-Please refer to https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-use-case-diagram/ for use case diagram.*
-* Following is the list of use cases of our application;
+*Following is the list of use cases of our application*
 * Actor: User
 * * Our actor will be the user since he/she will be interacting with the app in order to donate, exchange or get food.